pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/drift.md

 ### Drift Tab

-Regardless of the way that you initiate a drift run, you will see a new Drift tag in you stack.
-If Drift was detected, you will see a warning bell icon.
+We've added a new Drift tab to the stack page.
+If the stack is currently in a drifted state, a warning bell icon will appear on the tab.

-This will show you the drift schedule and time line of drift runs.
-For each drift run you can link to the deployment if run via Pulumi Deployments and a summary of the drifted resources.
+Regardless of how a drift run is initiated, all results will appear in this tab.
+If there is drift detected for a run, a diff summary of the changes will be included in the information card.

 ![Drift tab](drift-tab.png)